Embrey Dam, downstream of I-95 bridges across Rappahannock River, prior to its removal

 The Salem Church Dam was authorized in 1946, at a maximum height of 220 feet above sea level, in response to the floods of 1942.
 The Corps of Engineers calculated the Salem Church Dam would have a positive 2.1-1 benefit/cost ratio, assuming benefits for flood control, water supply, lake recreation, and hydropower.
 Rural electric cooperatives supported the project, expecting to get priority to purchase hydropower from the Federal government at times of peak demand.
 The dominant investor-owned utility, Virginia Electric Power Company (VEPCO), opposed the project as unfair government-subsidized competition.

-A smaller re-regulating dam would have been constructed just below the Embrey Dam, to minimize the speed at which water levels changed downstream of Salem Church Dam itself.
-Tha re-regulating dam offered the opportunity to make Salem Church Dam into a pumped storage project, increase hydropower potential from 89MW to 200MW.
-Embrey Dam would have been submerged, and a flat-water reservoir would have stretched 25 miles upstream to Kellys Ford on the Rappahannock and to Raccoon Ford on the Rapidan.3
+A smaller re-regulating dam would have been constructed just below the Embrey Dam to minimize the speed at which water levels changed downstream of Salem Church Dam.
+That re-regulating dam offered the opportunity to make Salem Church Dam into a pumped storage project, increase hydropower potential from 89MW to 200MW.
+Embrey Dam would have been submerged.
+A flat-water reservoir would have stretched 25 miles upstream to Kellys Ford on the Rappahannock and to Raccoon Ford on the Rapidan.3

 Until 1999, the city maintained the VEPCO canal that runs through Fredericksburg in order to bring water to the municipal water treatment plant.
 After the city partnered with Spottsylvania County to build a new water treatment plant upstream on Motts Run, Embrey Dam no longer provided any beneficial use.